wnguye03/ubyssey.ca/Troubleshooting - Windows.md

 ## Troubleshooting for set-up installation on Windows platform.

+When you encounter problems during your installation, please read the following FAQ to see if it resolves your issues.
+Feel free to ask other developers who are on Windows platform if you have any questions.

+Note that this is the first edition of troubleshooting FAQ on Windows installation, expect to see inaccuracies in the content.

 Q: I encountered following warnings when trying to install gulp, what should I do?